 The trial court did not err when it admitted the nontestimonial audio portion of Kendle's statement.
-The admission of the hearsay testimony of Officer Mattingley was error, but such error was harmless.
-Finally, the evidence was sufficient for the jury to find Smith guilty of aiding and abetting in the delivery of a controlled substance.
-Accordingly, we affirm Smith's judgment of conviction.
+The admission of the hearsay testimony of Officer Mattingley was error, and the State did not meet its burden of proving that such error was harmless.
+Finally, the evidence was sufficient for the jury to find Smith guilty of aiding and abetting in the delivery of a controlled substance, thus double jeopardy does not bar reprosecution.
+Accordingly, we vacate Smith's judgment of conviction and remand for further proceedings consistent with this opinion.